Prefixes and Suffixes Do Not Belong in Interface Names

 }

-This definition of constructor literally says: “I need an abstract form and an interface of translator.”
-But that's silly.
+This constructor definition literally says: “I need an abstract form and a translator interface.”
+But that's nonsense.
 It needs a concrete form to render.
 Not an abstract form.
-And it needs an object that acts as a translator.
-It does not need an interface.
+And it needs an object that fulfills the role of a translator.
+It doesn't need an interface.

 interface TranslatorInterface